fbpx

 3) The email server is what it says it is.

-Each of these technologies is strengthened by the others, providing better protection for email users from spam, phishing, and spoofing–email fraud in which a cybercriminal or spammer sends an email that appears to come from a trusted sender but comes from a different source.
+Each of these technologies is strengthened by the others, providing better protection for email users from spam, phishing, and spoofing (email fraud in which a cybercriminal or spammer sends an email that appears to come from a trusted sender but comes from a different source).
+These attacks lead to serious legal problems and a bad reputation for your organization.
+Cyber-savvy business leaders are having their IT staff implement these standards.

 DKIM: Signing for security

-The DKIM (Domain Keys Identified Mail) standard makes spamming and phishing more challenging by helping you identify forged email addresses.
+The DKIM (Domain Keys Identified Mail) standard combats spamming and phishing attacks by helping you identify forged email addresses.
+How does it work, and what can it do for you?

-DKIM uses the same public key cryptography a secure web browser uses (Secure Socket Layer, the secure HTTPS protocol for shopping online).
+DKIM works by using the same public key cryptography a secure web browser uses (Secure Socket Layer, the secure HTTPS protocol for shopping online).
 DKIM digitally signs the email message header and a portion of the message body with a private key to verify the authenticity of your email message.

 Your email recipient’s email server then uses the public key you published in your Domain Name Server(DNS)‘s text record to verify the digital signature.
 This record contains a name, version, key type, and the key itself and is made available by your email provider.

-So DKIM confirms your legitimacy as a sender and can help you build a reputation for your brand through a consistent sending history with internet service providers.
+So, DKIM confirms your legitimacy as a sender and is important because you can build a reputation for your brand through a consistent sending history with internet service providers.
 You should know that DKIM does not encrypt the email text but will detect whether a message was altered in transit.

 DKIM should be used in combination with SPF and DMARC for greater security.